Tax essentials for starters

 What is income tax?

+The Belastingdienst uses your turnover to calculate your income tax.
 Turnover is the money you make.
 You deduct the costs you make for your business from that.
 What is left is the gross profit.
-You have to pay income tax on your gross profit.
-If you make more profit, you pay more tax.
-Income tax is calculated after the book year has ended.
+If you make more profit, you pay more tax.Â

 This article features a fictitious calculation example of an income tax return for a self-employed professional without staff (zzp’er).
 Do you want to calculate how much income tax you have to pay?
 Use the Income tax calculation tool.
 The tool shows you how the new tax tariffs affect your income.
 It is important to put aside money for this.

-The income tax for 2023 is based on 2 boxes.
+The income tax for 2025 is based on 3 boxes.
 Until you reach the state pension age, these tariffs apply:

 - Box 1